lhaake/unit4-proj-frontend/project_worksheet.md

 - Message confirming you have signed up - created an Account
 - Pagination on Filter
 - Workout Form  make the "Sport" field required
+- Issues: Log out in nav - can't style it correctly